Procedure: Work health and safety management system – Management review

 - status of actions arising from the previous management review;

-- resourcing requirement for adequately implement and maintain the WHS Management System; and
+- resourcing requirement to adequately implement and maintain the WHS Management System; and

 - opportunities for continual improvement.